openwallet-foundation/acapy-minimal-example/README.md

 ## Quick Start

-If you'd like to create a minimal reproducible example, simply fork this repo, and copy an existing one in the `examples` directory or the template found in `template`.
+If you'd like to create a minimal reproducible example, simply fork this repo, and copy an existing one in the `examples` directory or the template found in `examples/template`.

-Each example is a script that describes a simple
+Each example is a script that describes a simple interaction between two ACA-Py agents with the goal of testing a feature.
+It is recommended that examples be as minimal and as self-contained as possible.

 ## Goals for this Project